gvwilson/sensibleadventures/nardica/nardica.md

 Even as they watched,
 the Zillion ship blurred and vanished as its camo reformed.
+The faint spiderweb tracery of her rigging glinted in the sun, then it too was gone.
 "Why'd they---"
 Iffy felt lightheaded.
 "Why'd they kill 'em all like that?"